Woodbridge Holiday Cottages

 Famous for Sutton Hoo, the Anglo-Saxon royal ship burial site now owned by the National Trust.
 A popular place to stay close by are the Vale Farm Barns sleeping a total of 18 people.
 They can be rented individually as Vancouver Barn (8), Brand Barn (8) and Sewell Barn (2).

 Travelling further down the Bawdsey peninsular is Alderton, a peaceful farming village just a mile from the sea with a handsome Old Rectory sleeping 14 - also does bed and breakfast.
 There is a pub, shop with post office and believe it or not an excellent indian restaurant.

 BAWDSEY and BAWDSEY QUAY

 Bawdsey is famous for developing the first Chain Home RDF (radar) system.
 Today there is a museum in the transmitter house.
-Have a break close by in Green Point Granary (6) or East Lane Cottage (8).
-For a special treat rent the Martello Tower Y (5) right on the shoreline with 360 degree views.
+Have a break close by in East Lane Cottage (8) or for a special treat rent the Martello Tower Y (5) right on the shoreline with 360 degree views.

 This charming riverside village lies on the west banks of the river Deben and is ideal for those with a passion for sailing.
 A sandy beach, lovely riverside walks and an excellent pub, the Maybush, will provide lots of entertainment for anyone staying at Rockhopper (6)